An Illustrative Journey Among Sustainable Lifestyles

 At the Rio de Janeiro Earth Summit in 1992, George H. W. Bush stated that “the American way of life is not up for negotiation.”
 What he failed to acknowledge, is that the American way of life is not sustainable.

 The environmental issues of our time are grave.
-The impact of human activity on the planet is disrupting many of the systems upon which all life depend.
+The impact of human activity on the planet is disrupting many of the ecosystem services upon which all life depend.

 Overpopulation is the greatest threat to the security of a habitable planet.
 This, combined with ideologies that promote excessive consumption in the pursuit of an unsustainable standard of living (SL), threatens to diminish our planet to an intolerable wasteland.